Narrabeen

 Narrabeen shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Narrabeen, 34.3% of residents aged 15 and above hold university degrees, compared to the SA4 regional benchmark of 41.5%.
-This indicates potential for educational development and skill enhancement.
-Bachelor degrees are most prevalent at 24.3%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.9%).
-Vocational credentials are also prominent, with 36.5% of residents aged 15 and above holding such qualifications – advanced diplomas at 14.0% and certificates at 22.5%.
+Narrabeen trail residents aged 15+ have 34.3% with university degrees, compared to the SA4 region's 41.5%.
+This gap suggests potential for educational development.
+Bachelor degrees are most common at 24.3%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.9%).
+Vocational credentials are held by 36.5% of residents aged 15+, with advanced diplomas at 14.0% and certificates at 22.5%.

-A significant 21.1% of the population is actively pursuing formal education, including 5.9% in primary education, 5.3% in secondary education, and 4.2% in tertiary education.
+Currently, 21.1% of the population is actively pursuing formal education, including 5.9% in primary, 5.3% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education